fuster-10/mslearn-fabric-paris-demo/warehouse-copilot/intructions.md

-# Exercise 1: Analyze data in a data warehouse
+# Part 1: Analyze data in a data warehouse

 ### Estimated Duration: 60 minutes

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

+In this section of the lab, the Star Wars related data will be loaded into the data warehouse.
+Additionally, we will perform an exploratory analysis.

 ## Lab objectives